CryptoPascal31/pact-util-lib/docs/source/how-to-use.rst

   (load "util-math.pact")
   (load "util-random.pact")

-If you want to use the random module, it musu be initialized just after loading:
+If you want to use the random module, it must be initialized just after loading:

 .. code:: lisp